 Core platform changes (changes to the edx-platform repo).

 Changes to any associated repos (edx-analytics, configuration, XBlock, etc.).

 A new XBlock you’re writing that you intend to have run on edx.org.

 We do not need to review your code if you are writing a tool or customization for your own installation.

 An XBlock to be run on your own server, not intended to run on edx.org.

 LTI tools that are running on an external server.

 Code you are writing for your own installation, that won’t be run on edx.org.

 Make sure you’ve signed a contribution agreement before you submit code upstream to any edX owned repo.
 Please be sure you’ve at least skimmed the contributor guidelines, especially the pull request cover letter guidelines.

-If you have any process questions along the way, please reach out to us on the edx-code mailing list.
+If you have any process questions along the way, please reach out to us on the community discussion forums.